sonic-net/SONiC/doc/port-si/Port_SI_Per_Speed.md

 ## Port SI configuration (flows)

 Currently, the Notify-Media-Settings-Process is carried out only in the initialization phase of xcvrd and whenever a module is plugged in.
-After applying the port SI per speed enhancements, it will also be carried out upon port speed change events: Whenever a port speed change is detected by listening to STATE_DB, Notify-Media-Settings-Process will be called to send the most applicable SI values in the JSON to SAI.
+After applying the port SI per speed enhancements, it will also be carried out upon port speed change events: Whenever a port speed change is detected by listening to CONFIG_DB, Notify-Media-Settings-Process will be called to send the most applicable SI values in the JSON to SAI.
 Port speed changes require invoking the Notify-Media-Settings-Process becuase after such a change, the lane_speed_key used for lookup in the JSON changes accordingly, and the previously configured SI values in the ASIC are no longer relevant.
 </br></br>